 ³ Prizes

-2025 - Shortlisted for the TA First Translation Prize
+2026 - Winner of the 2025 TA First Translation Prize

 2024 - PEN/Heim Grant for the English Translation of Italian Literature